NazirNayal8/nazirnayal.github.io/_pages/about.md

 ## Research

-My previous work was mainly on open-world segmentation and uncertainty estimation.
-Currently focusing on 3D Reconstruction from Sparse Views, diffusion models, and multi-modality.
+My work during my MSc was mainly on open-world segmentation and uncertainty estimation.
+My current research focuses on improving the efficiency and applicability of diffusion-based generative models to different domains, such as multi-modal generation.